Using Swagger to Document and Test Your C# REST API

 Testing and Validating API Endpoints Using Swagger UI

-In addition to generating API documentation, Swagger also provides a powerful tool for testing and validating your API endpoints.
-You can send calls to your API and inspect the answers using Swagger UI, making it a valuable tool for debugging and confirming the correctness of your API implementation.
+Beyond generating API documentation, Swagger also offers powerful means of testing and validating your API endpoints.
+You can fire calls to your API and look at the answers through Swagger UI - so it's helpful when you're debugging and looking for confirmations on the correctness of your API implementation.

-Visit the Swagger UI page for your API documentation to begin testing your API endpoints.
-You can then use the given interface to investigate the different endpoints and send requests.
+Proceed to your API Documentation Swagger UI page and start testing your API endpoints using the available interface to explore the different endpoints and make requests.

 Related ArticlesThese articles may also be of interest to you